eric141822/rust-book-projects/README.md

 Input employees by department in the format _Add \<Employee\> to \<Department\>_.

 Lets user retrieve a list of all people in a department or all people in the company by department, sorted alphabetically.

+## Chapter 9 Error Handling

+### Common Error Handling Patterns

+A collection of common error handling patterns in Rust.

+### Guessing Game with Error Handling

+Guess a secret number ranging from 1 to 100.
+Now with error handling!